EESSI/compatibility-layer/README.md

 #### Ansible playbook (Option 1)
 The installation of the EESSI-specific parts can be automatically executed by running the Ansible playbook `install.yml` inside the folder `playbooks`.
-See the `README` in that folder for more details.
-Note that the playbook will also install a set of packages, e.g. `Lmod` and `archspec`.
+This playbook will install the (EESSI Gentoo overlay)[https://github.com/EESSI/gentoo-overlay] and a set of packages, including `Lmod` and `archspec`.
+See the `README` in the `playbooks` folder for more details.

 #### Manually (Option 2)
 To add the overlay: